Man arrested in Virginia after South Carolina woman found dead

 OCONEE COUNTY, S.C.
-(WSPA) — A 25-year-old man was arrested in Virginia and will be extradited to South Carolina after a woman was found dead near Seneca.
+(WSPA) — A 25-year-old man arrested in Virginia will be extradited to South Carolina after a woman was found dead near Seneca.

 The woman’s body was found near the intersection of Wells Highway and Porsche Lane near Seneca, according to the Oconee County Coroner’s Office, The 26-year-old woman is believed to have died on Monday evening.